A path integral formula of quantum gravity emergent from entangled local structures: Relation to the Hamiltonian formalism of general relativity

 Our action (\ref{Finalaction}) has a similar structure to the GR action (\ref{HamilGR}): we can recast the former one in terms of the Ashtekar variables, as a combination of \eqref{AshtimeC}-\eqref{AshGaussC}.

 We constrain our model in 3+1 dimension, where the $3-d$ spacial variables are provided by the coupling DOF, and the temporal component is a parameter that selects the time-slice on which the variables are defined.
 We intend to promote this parameter to be our relational clock, corresponding to the parameter deployed to represent the total entanglement $\lambda$.
 From now on, we use the labels $a,b,c$ for the spacial indices, and $i,j,k$ for the internal indices.
-The variables $\phi^i_x$ are the one-form valued internal vectors at the point x, i.e. $\phi^i_x=\phi^i_{x,a}dx^a$, and similarly, $\omega^i_x=\omega^i_{x,a}dx^a$.
+The variables $\phi^i_x$ are the one-form valued internal vectors at the point $x$, i.e. $\phi^i_x=\phi^i_{x,a}dx^a$, and similarly, $\omega^i_x=\omega^i_{x,a}dx^a$.
+We can assign a Lie group structure to the internal labels --- the label $i$ denotes a component of the group generator $T^i$ with Lie bracket $[T^i, T^j]={f^{ij}}_kT^k$.
+The terms within \eqref{Hamiltonian1} can be recast considering the background topology as a $G$-bundle, and selecting the structure of the Lie group to be $\SU(2)$.
+For the second term in the Hamiltonian \eqref{Hamiltonian1}, from \eqref{KineticTerm} and using \eqref{momentum}, we find